bukart/jQuery-dlsldr/README.md

                                                     // 'max' sets all databoxes to the same
                                                     // maximum height
-        'draggable'             : true,             // true: databoxes can be dragged 'preventDragEvent'      : true,             // true: calls stopPropagation() and
+        'draggable'             : true,             // true: databoxes can be dragged 'touchdrag'             : true,             // true: databoxes can be dragged with
+                                                    // touch events
+        'snapping'              : true,             // true: databoxes will snap to center
+                                                    // if moved near to the center 'snappingDistance'      : 25,               // distance to snap databoxes 'centerAfterDragging'   : true,             // true: centers the current item when
+                                                    // mouse releases
+        'centerAfterTouchDrag'  : true,             // true: centers the current item when
+                                                    // touch event ends
-                                                    // preventDefault() for the click and
+        'preventDragEvent'      : true,             // true: calls preventDefault() for the
+                                                    // click and
                                                     // move events while dragging
-        'style'                 : {}                // some styles to be initially applied
+        'preventTouchEvent'     : false,            // true: calls preventDefault() 'style'                 : {}                // some styles to be initially applied
                                                     // to each databox
     },